 - Responsive design can mean different things to different people.
 My clients often convey responsiveness as a design that looks good on any device.
 But what does that entail?
 I understand now that the devil is in the details.
-Responsive design can mean that a home page video slider is hidden completely from tablets and smart phones because it is too resource intensive.
+For example, responsive design can include hiding a home page video slider from tablets and smart phones because it is too resource intensive.

 2012 – Premium Theme, Round 2

 My third WordPress project was a prototype for the Ohio Department of Education.
 I did more due diligence on themes this time around and chose one in the spirit of the organization called Pekaboo for WordPress – Children WordPress Theme.
 Almost immediately, there were problems.
 The most recent theme version had undergone a significant code rework.
 Big changes don’t always entail bugs, but in this scenario, that’s exactly what it meant.
 It was also very rigid, using widget areas to accomplish the home page design.
 It’s a great theme for a client who wanted close to what’s shown in the out of the box configuration.
 Here’s some of what I learned:

 - New doesn’t necessarily mean better.
 A lot of times it means untested.
 I prefer things that are a little older but are thoroughly tested and so do clients.
 There’s nothing more unprofessional than buggy software.
 My newer version aversion excludes security patches, which are always a must.

 - I thought I had found the right theme for the right client.
 It turns out I had the right idea, but I had dove in too early.
 I should have better fleshed out the requirements.
 Knowing that would’ve saved me the headaches of changing a niche theme.